ThomasTJdev/nimtomd/README.md

 ## Options:
 ```
  filename.nim    File to output in Markdown
- help            Shows the help menu
+ -h, --help                Shows the help menu
- -o:[filename]   Outputs the markdown to a file
+ -o:, --output:[filename]  Outputs the markdown to a file
- -ow             Overwrites a file when -o is used
+ -ow, --overwrite          Allow to overwrite a existing md file
- -global         Only include global element (*)
+ -g, --global              Only include global elements (*)
 ```

+# Requirements

+Your code needs to follow the Nim commenting style.
+Checkout the source file for examples.

 # Examples